hyamamoto/gentoo-bento/README.md

-veewee-definitions
+Gentoo-Bento-Boxes
 ==================

-This is my incubation project for building Vagrant baseboxes.
+This is an incubation project for building Gentoo besed vagrant baseboxes.

-The primary goal here is to create disposable, clean, idempotent, and updatable Gentoo bento base boxes.
-Also these definition files are meant to build "Your Stage 4" of Gentoo Linux distro.
-By updating stage4 for your own system, you eventually build your ideal environment and preserve it in a vagrant basebox.
+The primary goal here is to create disposable, clean, idempotent, and updatable virtual boxes.
+These box will be "Your Stage 4" of Gentoo Linux distro.
+By updating stage4 builder for your own system, you can have your ideal environment and preserve it in a virtual image.

 Stable features in this project will be pushed to the veewee repository, and also the baseboxes encapsulated by these veewee definitions will be publicly available.

 Definitions